 There were more concepts for NOVA than there were for the Saturn series.
 In fact, the Saturn C4 and C5 concepts very closely fit the definition of what Nova was described as.

-The concept at left uses a cluster of four tanks for the first stage, four for the second, and two for the third.
+The concept at left uses a cluster of nine tanks for the first stage, four for the second, and two for the third.
 Making the various transitions would be an interesting and enjoyable challenge for a sport modeler or a Sport Scale modeler for the NAR's Concept Scale event (though you would need a bit more data support).